Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Implementation Details

-In this section, we provide training details for each of the SSL methods in our test bed and the protocol followed for linear evaluation on ImageNet-1k, CIFAR-10, CIFAR-100 and Places205.
-All experiments use the ResNet-50 architecture.
-All learning rates specified are \textit{base learning rates} for a batch size of 256.
+In this Appendix, we discuss pre-training details for each of the SSL methods in our test bed and the protocols followed for downstream evaluations.
+We also discuss the implementation details of the unsupervised saliency detection method, DeepUSPS$^2$.

+\paragraph{General Settings.} All experiments use the ResNet-50 \citep{resnet} architecture unless otherwise indicated.
+All specified learning rates are \textit{base learning rates} for a batch size of 256 unless otherwise indicated.
 Learning rates are obtained by linearly scaling the base learning rates as base learning rate $\times$ batch size$/256$.
-We closely followed the implementation details of the original works where possible.
+We closely follow the implementation details of the original works where possible.
 Settings not mentioned here are identical to respective original works.
+All models were implemented using PyTorch \citep{pytorch_cite}, torchvision \citep{marcel_torchvision_2010} and NumPy \citep{numpy}.
+All cosine schedules \citep{loshchilov_sgdr_2016} are half-period without restarts.
+Binary foreground masks used in background augmentations are obtained by thresholding saliency predictions between 0-1 using a threshold value of 0.9; by default, we use our unsupervised saliency detector DeepUSPS$^2$.